 Open Ubuntu’s main Settings to access proxy settings.

-2. Select the Network Setting
+2. Select Network Setting

 On the left side of the window, select Network Settings > Network Proxy.

-Step 3.
-Enter the IPs and Ports
+3. Enter IPs and Ports

-Setup Proxy on Ubuntu Using Command Line
+How to Set Proxy in Ubuntu 20.04 Command Line

 proxy_http=username:password@proxy-server-ip:port